TrishaSrikanth-459/DeployStega/routing/namespace/routing_namespace.md

 decisions or external collaborators.
 Such events are treated as **out-of-scope conditions** for the routing model.
-If an identifier-changing operation were to occur during an experiment, the run would be considered **invalidated or aborted**, rather than modeled as a routing failure.
+If an identifier-changing operation were to occur during an experiment, the run would be considered **invalidated**, rather than modeled as a routing failure.

-Permission changes and identifier-changing operations are therefore **out of scope** for the routing model and are not treated as part of the evaluated threat or failure surface.
+Permission changes and identifier-changing operations are therefore **out of scope** for the routing model and are not treated as part of the evaluated failure surface.

 ---